amakarudze/amakarudze/README.md

 I am the lead maintainer of the open source [Django Girls repo](https://github.com/DjangoGirls/djangogirls) where I write code, update documentation, review pull requests, and maintain the server.
 Recent work includes updating the project from Django 2.0 to 3.2 in stages and improving the layout.

-- 🔭 I’m currently working on working on two projects for fun, [library_management](https://github.com/amakarudze/library_management) and [conveyances](https://github.com/amakarudze/conveyances).
+- 🔭 I’m currently working on working on a [library_management](https://github.com/amakarudze/library_management) project for fun.
 - 🌱 I’m currently learning data structures and algorithms in Python when I am not working on my projects.
 - 😄 Pronouns: she/her.